RPG fired at police station in Punjab's border district of Tarn Taran | Law-Order

 - India

-A rocket-propelled grenade was fired at a police station in Punjab's border district of Tarn Taran, officials said on Saturday with DGP Gaurav Yadav describing it as a military-grade hardware.
+A rocket-propelled grenade was fired at a police station in Punjab's border district of Tarn Taran, officials said on Saturday, with DGP Gaurav Yadav describing the attack as a "strategy of the neighbouring nation to bleed India by a thousand cuts".

-According to preliminary information, it is a military-grade hardware, the DGP said, adding that there was a possibility that it was smuggled from across the border.
+According to preliminary information, it is a military-grade hardware, the DGP said, suspecting it to have been smuggled from across the border.

+There was no casualty in Friday night's RPG attack -- the second in the state in the last seven months -- police said.
+The grenade damaged some windowpanes of a building.

-''There is a clear indication that it is a strategy of the neighbouring nation to bleed India by a thousand cuts,'' he said.
+''There is a clear indication that it is a strategy of the neighbouring nation to bleed India by a thousand cuts,'' the DGP said.

+In coordination with the BSF and central agencies, the Punjab Police will investigate the matter, he said.

 Some unidentified people fired the projectile which hit the Saanjh Kendra adjoining the Sarhali police station on the Amritsar-Bathinda highway on Friday night, police said.